 Pool Sand Filter Maintenance

-A sand pool filter will allow you to spend more time enjoying your pool and less time maintaining it.
+A properly maintained sand filter will allow you to spend more time enjoying your pool and less time maintaining it.
 They are easy to backwash and sand is relatively inexpensive, especially considering how infrequently it needs to be replaced.
-The most common form of maintenance you will perform with your sand filter is a backwash.
-The average sand filter will need to be backwashed once every week or two but that depends on usage.
+The most common form of maintenance you will perform with your sand pool filter is a backwash which should be done every week or two and depending on usage.

 Pool Sand Filter Maintenance Step by Step